austinmoehle/wavernn/README.md

 # wavernn-demo
-WaveRNN-based waveform generator for audio synthesis using TensorFlow CuDNN GRU network.
+Since this work was part of a private Insight fellowship project, the model structure and training code could not be open-sourced.

 ![Model](img/pipeline.png)

-Since this was part of a private Insight fellowship project, the model structure and training code could not be open-sourced.
-This public repo is a demo of the final model trained on 13000 spoken sentences; inference can be run on CPU or GPU using the frozen graph.
+This repository contains a demo of a WaveRNN-based waveform generator trained on 13000 spoken sentences; inference can be run on CPU or GPU using the frozen graph.

 `run_wavernn.py` takes an input WAV file, applies an FFT to produce an 80-band mel spectrogram, then uses the spectrogram to generate 16 kHz audio with a